GabeMitchell23/gfm48FastRobots/Lab10/lab10Writeup.md

 Students were provided with code to interact with data output by the simulator, namely odometry and sensors.
 Students were also provided a code skeleton in which to implement different parts of the Bayes filter.
 The code skeleton called functions which students completed.

 ## compute_control
-The first function was compute control, which took two robot positions as input and output odometry data.
-The odometry data had 3 terms: rotation 1, translation, and rotation2.
-The three terms are defined as in the diagram below.
+The first function was compute control, which took two robot positions as input and output odometry.
+The odometry had 3 terms: rotation1, translation, and rotation2.
+The three terms are defined in the diagram below.
 Pseudo code for the function is also shown below.

 <img src="compute_control.PNG" class="img-responsive" alt="" width= 800> <img src="compute_control_pseudo.PNG" class="img-responsive" alt="" width= 800>

 ## odom_motion_model
-The second function, odom_motion_model, took two positions and a control as input.
+The second function, odom_motion_model, took in two positions and a control.
 The code output the probability that the robot started at one position and ended at the other given the control.
-The form of the control was the same as that in compute control: rotation 1, translation, and rotation2.
+The form of the control was the same as in compute control: rotation1, translation, and rotation2.

 <img src="odom_motion_model_pseudo.PNG" class="img-responsive" alt="" width= 800>

 ## prediction_step
-The third function was prediction_step, which executed the prediction step of the bayes filter and defined bel_bar.
-The function had six nest for loops in total: the outer three loops iterated through all previous positions.
-The inner three for loops iterated through all current positions.
+The third function was prediction_step, which defined bel_bar.
+The function had six nested for loops in total: the outer three loops iterated through all previous positions.
+The inner three loops iterated through all current positions.
 For each set of previous and current positions, the function found the probability of getting from the previous to the current and multiplied that quantity by the belief in the previous position.
 Pseudo code for the function is shown below.

 <img src="prediction_step_pseudo.PNG" class="img-responsive" alt="" width= 800>

 ## sensor_model
-The fourth function, sensor_model, determines how likely the actual sensor measurements are if the robot were in a position which returned the sensor readings given in the input.
-This is the inverse sensor model.
+The fourth function, sensor_model, determines how likely the actual sensor measurements are according to the inverse sensor model.
 Pseudo code for the inverse sensor model is below.

 <img src="sensor_model_pseudo.PNG" class="img-responsive" alt="" width= 800>

 ## update_step
-The last function was update_step, which executed the update step of the bayes filter and updated the belief in the state.
+The last function was update_step, which updated the belief in the state.
 The function iterated through every current pose.
-For each pose, the existing belief of the pose (from bel_bar) was multiplied by the likelihood of the pose as determined by the inverse sensor model function.
+For each pose, the existing belief of the pose (from bel_bar) was multiplied by the likelihood of the pose as determined by the inverse sensor model.
 The pseudo code for the update step is shown below.

 <img src="update_step_pseudo.PNG" class="img-responsive" alt="" width= 800>

 # Code
-In the simulator, I used code written by Anya Parabow from the previous year's class.
-Her lab report for this lab as well as her code are linked [here](https://anyafp.github.io/ece4960/labs/lab11/).
+In the simulator, I used code written by Anya Parabow during a previous year.
+Her lab report and code are linked [here](https://anyafp.github.io/ece4960/labs/lab11/).

 # State Estimation
-When Implemented, the bayes filter estimated the state as shown below.
+When implemented, the bayes filter estimated the state as shown below.
 The estimation with just odometry is in red, the truth pose is in green, and the belief is in blue.

 <img src="plot.PNG" class="img-responsive" alt="" width= 800>